Chapter 3745-92 Escrow Requirements

 (B) If there is a change of ownership of the system and a release of the escrow agreement pursuant to paragraph (A) of this rule, the escrow deposit shall be released to the new owner.

-(A) If the director finds that a system or part thereof for which an escrow deposit is required under section 6109.08 of the Revised Code is being operated but is not properly constructed, maintained, repaired or operated, he may order the owner and the operator of such system or part thereof to correct the deficiencies in construction, maintenance, repair or operation.
+(A) If the director finds that a system or part thereof for which financialassurance is required under division (A) of section 6109.08 of the Revised Code is being operated but is not properly constructed, maintained, repaired or operated, the director may order the owner and the operator of the system or part thereof to correct the deficiencies in construction, maintenance, repair or operation.
 If the order required construction, installation, or modification, the owner or operator, within ninety days of receipt of such order or within such additional period as the director may approve, shall submit plans for correcting the deficiency pursuant to rule 3745-91-02 of the Administrative Code.

-(B) The director shall authorize use of funds in the escrow as necessary to enable compliance with his order.
-Upon prior written approval of the director the escrowee shall make payment to persons who have performed work under contract with the owner or his agent, or a designated representative, for the purpose of correcting such deficiencies in construction, maintenance, repair or operation, as ordered by the director.
-When funds are withdrawn from an escrow account, they shall be replaced by the owner or the operator of such system or part thereof within six months of withdrawal.
+(B) The director shall authorize use of funds from the financialassurance as necessary to enable compliance with the order.
+Upon prior written approval of the director the water system shall make or cause payment to be made to persons who have performed work under contract with the owner or the owner's agent, or a designated representative, for the purpose of correcting such deficiencies in construction, maintenance, repair or operation, as ordered by the director.
+When funds from the financial assurance are used, the owner or the operator of the system or part thereof shall replace such funds within six months of use.

 (C) If the system is owned by multiple owners of lots served by the system, the "owner" shall be considered notified for purposes of this rule when notice of the director's order is sent by first-class mail to the mailing address of the association representing the lot owners or to all the known officers of such association, or, if neither of these methods is possible, to the last known address of each lot owner.